henrikwirth/gatsby-starter-wordpress-twenty-twenty/README.md

 **Works pretty well but still a work in progress**

-This starter uses an early alpha version of the upcoming `gatsby-source-wordpress@v4`.
-You can find rough documentation for that package [here](https://github.com/TylerBarnes/gatsby/blob/feat/source-wordpress-v4/packages/gatsby-source-wordpress-experimental/README.md).
+This starter uses the new `gatsby-source-wordpress@v4`.
+You can find documentation for that package [here](https://www.gatsbyjs.com/plugins/gatsby-source-wordpress/).

-Checkout some options of the source plugin: [defaultPluginOptions](https://github.com/gatsbyjs/gatsby-source-wordpress-experimental/blob/master/src/models/gatsby-api.js#L6)
+Checkout some options of the source plugin: [plugin-options.md](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-source-wordpress/docs/plugin-options.md)

 ## Plugin Versions